gornostal/Modific/README.md

 You can configure is a type of icon (dot, circle or bookmark) and path for your VCS binaries (or leave them as is, if you have them in your PATH).
 It's also possible to set priority for VCS used (when you have more than one simultaneously) by reordering their definitions.

+If some sacred punishment has been bestowed upon you, and you have no other choice but to use OS, where console has non-UTF8 encoding, you can set console_encoding parameter to the name of your beloved encoding.
+This parameter is specifically designed for Windows XP users, who have their git repositories in folders with cyrillic path.
+Since russian XP uses CP1251 as default encoding (including console), VCS diff commands will be encoded appropriately, when using this parameter.

 License